iltabiai/iltabiai.github.io/_posts/2015-11-19-DIC-VS-Photoelasticity-single-hole.md

 title:  "DIC and Photoelastic experiment of a single hole dogbone specimen under tensile stress"
 date:   2015-11-19 10:15:00
 comments: true
-categories: [dic, photoelastic, single hole dogbone]
+categories: [digital image correlation, photoelasticity]
-tags: dic, photoelastic, single hole dogbone
+tags: dic, photoelasticity
 ---

    A transparent photoelastic polymer containing a single hole of \\(500\mu m\\) is loaded under tensile stress.
 The same experiment is done again using *Digital Image Correlation* (DIC) as an analysis method this time.